jazzberriess/prof-readme-generator/readme5.md

 * [Questions](#questions)

 ## Installation

-kjelrkjwerlkjwer
+wwkejrkwejrkwejr

 ## Usage
-kajdlakjdlkadjsajd
+skdjfksdjfkdsjf

 ## License
-This application is covered under the MIT [https://choosealicense.com/licenses/mit/]license.
+This application is covered under the [MIT](https://choosealicense.com/licenses/mit/) license.

 ## Contributing
-lkfkjflkdfjgkjdgkdfgj
+kjskjfklsjflsjkfd

 ## Tests
-klsdjfsjfkdlsjfldsfj
+sjdhfjskhfkjsdfhhdf

 ## Questions
-g
-g
+If you have any questions, feel free to get in touch by visting [GitHub on GitHub](https://github.com/GitHub) or by [contacting me via email](mailto:email)